n8n-io/n8n-docs/docs/source-control-environments/setup.md

 contentType: howto
 ---

-# Set up source control
+# Set up source control for environments

 Link a Git repository to an n8n instance and configure your source control.

+n8n uses source control to provide environments.
+Refer to [Environments in n8n](/source-control-environments/understand/environments/) for more information.

 ## Prerequisites